 Bath has plenty of guided tours for you to choose from, including food and drink tours, Bridgerton location-spotting, entertaining history walks and even a silent disco ghost tour!
 The Mayor of Bath's Honorary Guides also offer free daily walking tours around the city.

 If you want to take the self-guided approach, a walk through Bath is a journey through centuries of architectural art.
-It’s the reason why Bath is the only city in the UK that’s a designated UNESCO World Heritage Site.
-For more information on Bath’s unmissable landmarks see our list of Top Ten Must-Sees.
+It’s the reason why Bath is the only city in the UK designated a UNESCO World Heritage Site.
+For more information on Bath’s unmissable landmarks, see our list of Top Ten Must-Sees.

 10. See what's on